Kong/terraform-provider-konnect/docs/resources/api_publication.md

 Setting to null means the API will not require application authentication.
 DCR support for application registration is currently in development.
 - `auto_approve_registrations` (Boolean) Whether the application registration auto approval on this portal for the api is enabled.
 If set to false, fallbacks on portal's auto_approve_applications value.
+- `form_id` (String) UUID of portal form associated with API publication, must be linked to given portal and have type of 'api_registration'
 - `visibility` (String) The visibility of the API in the portal.
 Public API publications do not require authentication to view and retrieve information about them.
-Private API publications require authentication to retrieve information about them. possible known values include one of ["public", "private"]; Default: "private"
+Private API publications require authentication to retrieve information about them.
+If omitted, this defaults to the target portal's configured default API visibility. possible known values include one of ["public", "private"]

 ### Read-Only